-To introduce the basics of Wind Tunnels and their Applications for the study of flow around different configurations and evaluation of aerodynamic forces and moments.
+- To introduce the basics of subsonic Wind Tunnels and their applications for different configurations to evaluate the aerodynamic forces and moments. - To introduce the usages of subsonic and supersonic flow visualization techniques.

-- Calibration of subsonic wind tunnel. - 2.
+- 1. Calibration of subsonic wind tunnel. - 2.
 Pressure distribution over smooth and rough cylinder. - 3.
 Pressure distribution over symmetric airfoils. - 4.
-Pressure distribution over cambered airfoils & thin airfoils - 5.
-Force measurement using wind tunnel balance. - 6.
-Flow over a flat plate at different angles of incidence - 7.
-Flow visualization studies in low speed flows over cylinders - 8.
-Flow visualization studies in low speed flows over airfoil with different angle of incidence - 9.
-Calibration of supersonic wind tunnel. - 10.
-Supersonic flow visualization with Schlieren system.
+Pressure distribution over cambered airfoils - 5.
+Force measurement using wind tunnel balance on aircraft models. - 6.
+Flow over bluff bodies by flow visualization technique - 7.
+Flow over streamlined bodies with different angle of attack by flow visualization technique. - 8.
+Study of Flow over a various wing sections / Aircraft model / Car model / Building model / Launch vehicle model by flow visualization technique. - 9.
+Aerodynamics characteristics of symmetrical and cambered airfoil - 10.
+Supersonic flow visualization studies